Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 const e = new D(1970, 1, 1, 0, 0, 0)
 ```

+Notice this works with any number of arguments.

 **Challenge 2**

 Your class should provide human readable values for year, month, date, hour, mins, secs.

 ```JS
 // Gets the current date with no params